Morocco Solo Female Travel Done Wisely

 A private guide is the single most impactful upgrade for solo women in Morocco.
 It is not about safety per se, but about the quality of experience.

-With a guide, touts leave you completely alone.
-You become invisible to the hassle that defines many solo travelers' first impressions of Morocco.
+With a guide alongside you, touts tend to leave you alone.
+Much of the hassle that shapes many solo travelers' first impressions of Morocco simply falls away.

 Cultural depth